Sub-bosonic (deformed) ladder operators: Introduction

 In this work, we adopt a distinct route which also results in a class of deformed commutation relations for modified creation and annihilation operators.
 Ladder operators can be seen as representing the ideal processes of exchanging a precise amount of energy.
-We introduce some degree of variability in these processes, at the operator level, by providing a rigorous definition of fuzzy ladder operators which embody an average over frequencies, so that, the originally sharp operations become ``blurred''.
-After setting the general formalism, we investigate fuzzy harmonic oscillators and the corresponding deformed eigenfunctions, symmetry operations, coherent states, as well as, some potential consequences in QFT, such as nonlinear dispersion relations for free excitations.
+We introduce some degree of variability in these processes, at the operator level, by providing a rigorous definition of sub-bosonic ladder operators which embody an average over frequencies, so that, the originally sharp operations become ``blurred''.
+After setting the general formalism, we investigate sub-bosonic harmonic oscillators and the corresponding deformed eigenfunctions, symmetry operations, coherent states, as well as, some potential consequences in QFT, such as nonlinear dispersion relations for free excitations.
+The terminology ``sub-bosonic'' will be justified shortly.